joric/oneliners/README.md

 print(i)
 ```

+#### Swapping values

 To swap values you can use either `exec` (the usual `a,b=b,a` works inline only with semicolons) or a temporary variable.

+Note that `eval` accepts only a single expression, and returns the value of the given expression,
+whereas `exec` ignores the return value from its code, and always returns `None`, its use has no effect
+on the compiled bytecode of the function where it is used.
+It does however affect existing variables.

 Example: